rehierl/node-tree-outliner/3-1-0-design-2.md

 However, this statement requires that all the nodes are being associated with their sections while they are being entered.
 That is, because exit events are executed in reversed order.

+Consequently, sections can not accurately represent the contents of an ordered node tree, if nodes would have to be associated while they are being exited.

 **CLARIFICATION**
 The very first node of a section is not necessarily strictly subsequent to its